-WSDOT Standard Practice QC 3 Quality System Laboratory Review
+Quality System Laboratory Review

-This standard specifies requirements and procedures for the review of WSDOT Regional Materials Laboratory and for Private Laboratories by the Quality Systems Laboratory Review Team.
-The on-site laboratory review shall include the following elements:
+This standard specifies requirements and procedures for the review of WSDOT Region Materials Laboratories and for Private Laboratories by the Quality Systems Laboratory Review Team.
+The elements of the On-site and/or Remote laboratory review may include the following:

-- Review of the testing facility. - Review of the equipment calibration/verification records. - Review of the testing technician's training records. - Physical inspection of the equipment used to perform tests. - Observation of technician performing the test procedure. - Review of test reports and calculations.
+- Review of the testing facility. - Review of the equipment calibration/standardization/check/maintenance records. - Review of the testing technician's training/certification/qualification records. - Review of the equipment used to perform test procedures. - Review of the technician performing the test procedures. - Review of the most current and accessible test procedures to be performed. - Review of associated manuals, test reports and calculations. - Review of the Quality Management System (QMS). - Review of AASHTO re:source accreditation.

-- 2.1 AASHTO Standards - R 18 Establishing and Implementing a Quality System for Construction Materials Testing Laboratories - R 61 Establishing Requirements for and Performing Equipment Calibrations, Standardizations, and Checks - 2.2 WSDOT Standards
+- 2.1 AASHTO Standards - R 18 Establishing and Implementing a Quality Management System for Construction Materials Testing Laboratories - R 25 Standard Practice for Technician Training and Certification Programs - R 61 Establishing Requirements for Equipment Calibrations, Standardizations, and Checks - 2.2 WSDOT Standards

-Materials Manual M 46-01

-Construction Manual M 41-01

-Standard Specifications for Road, Bridge, and Municipal Construction M 41-10
+Materials Manual M 46-01 Construction Manual M 41-01 Standard Specifications for Road, Bridge, and Municipal Construction M 41-10 WSDOT Request for Proposal Technical Requirements for the Project under review

-- 3.1 AASHTO American Association of State Highway and Transportation Officials - 3.2 ASTM American Society for Testing and Materials - 3.3 Calibration A process that establishes the relationship (traceability) between the results of a measurement instrument, measurement system, or material measure and the corresponding values assigned to a reference standard (Note 1).
+- 3.1 AASHTO American Association of State Highway and Transportation Officials - 3.2 ASTM American Society for Testing and Materials - 3.3 Calibration a process that, under specified conditions, establishes metrological traceability by determining: (1) the relation between the quantity values provided by measurement standards and the corresponding indications from a measuring instrument or system, and (2) the resulting measurement uncertainty (Note 1).

-Note 1: The definition for calibration and the following definitions for check, standardization, traceability, uncertainty, and verification of calibration are based on the definitions in R 61.
+Note 1: This definition for calibration and the following definitions for check, standardization, traceability, uncertainty, and verification of calibration are based on the definitions in R 61.

-3.4 Check - A specific type of inspection and/or measurement performed on equipment and materials to indicate compliance or otherwise with stated criteria.

-- 3.5 Standardization A process that determines (1) the correction to be applied to the result of a measuring instrument, measuring system, material measure, or reference material when its values are compared to the values realized by standards; or (2) the adjustment to be applied to a piece of equipment when its performance is compared with that of an accepted standard or process. - 3.6 WSDOT Washington State Department of Transportation
+- 3.4 Check A specific type of inspection and/or measurement performed on equipment and materials to indicate compliance or otherwise with stated criteria. - 3.5 Standardization A process that determines (1) the correction to be applied to the result of a measuring instrument, measuring system, material measure, or reference material when its values are compared to the values realized by standards; or (2) the adjustment to be applied to a piece of equipment when its performance is compared with that of an accepted standard or process. - 3.6 Maintenance A regularly scheduled preventive measure taken to preserve the effective working condition of test equipment - 3.7 Measurement Standard The embodiment of the definition of a given quantity, with a stated value and measurement uncertainty, used as a reference.2 This term is often called "reference standard." - 3.8 Metrological Traceability The property of a result of a measurement whereby it can be related to stated references, usually national or international standards, through a documented, unbroken chain of calibrations, each contributing to the measurement uncertainty. - 3.9 Quality Management System (QMS) The organizational structure, staff responsibilities, policies, standard operating procedures, processes, and records that assist the laboratory in achieving its quality objectives. - 3.10 Uncertainty A parameter associated with the result of a measurement that defines the range of the values that could be attributed to the measured quantity. - 3.11 WSDOT Washington State Department of Transportation - 3.12 WAQTC Western Alliance for Quality Transportation Construction - 3.13 ACI American Concrete Institute